Concentration in Biomedical Science Research and Development

 The degree introduces you to research with an emphasis on problem solving and the scientific process.
-It’s a research-focused degree with lab experiences starting your freshman year.
-Classes introduce you to research methods your freshman year, then you can build on those through labs, independent studies and summer research.
+It’s a research-focused degree with lab experiences starting your first year.
+Classes introduce you to research methods in your first year, then you can build on those through labs, independent studies and summer research.
 In addition, you learn chemistry, sociology and psychology concepts valuable to your professional interests.

 By the time you graduate, your experiences may include:

 - Opportunities to publish your research or share it at professional conferences

 - Opportunities for networking and professional development through Tri-Beta national honor society and the Biology Undergraduate Society

 Making Your Mark

 A research and development degree is valuable in a rapidly changing world in which researchers are developing solutions to the most pressing challenges.
 You can continue to graduate school or directly pursue a career in which you design, develop and test new medicines or products.

 The research and development concentration requires completion of the undergraduate biomedical science major plus the following.